top of page

 Female Truck Driver

-I spoke with long-time Women In Trucking member and Team Run Smart Pro, Linda Caffee, and asked her some questions about life on the road for female truck drivers.
+I spoke with long-time Women In Trucking member Linda Caffee and asked her some questions about life on the road for female truck drivers.
 Linda has been driving as a team with her husband Bob since 2005 but has been driving trucks for many years longer than that.
 After our conversation, I was left feeling encouraged, knowing that we have women like Linda representing females in the trucking industry.

 What is life like for female truck drivers?